anujaverma11/AnujaVerma/README.md

 2. There is padding to the left and right of the 'full page' images, as well as between the images while scrolling.
 Which styles or what else is causing this padding?

+3. Where/how should I be implementing the $.fn.fullpage function instead of how I've done it?
+Application.js even says I shouldn't be putting code in there.
+I've seen a few people suggest using on page:load instead of ready with turbolinks, others said to just remove turbolinks.
+Advice?

 I hope this helps some others, despite being a really basic tutorial ...